Editor’s note: This article was updated to provide relevant 2018 statistics.

 Much like Google, Yandex offers free email, live traffic maps, music, videos, photo storage and much more.
 Many of these same features are some of the products that Google used to grow its adoption in all around the world by introducing users to the Google brand.
 Google was able to lure users away from weaker products like Hotmail, Mapquest and even Dropbox to use the Google alternatives.
 In Russia, Google will not have this opportunity, as the Yandex versions are comparable, if not better.

-3) Yandex is even popular on Android.
 While Google is able to use its Android mobile operating system to grow mobile search due to the embedded nature of Google search in Android, it’s not that effective in Russia.
-In Russia, Android has 70 percent of the Russian mobile market; yet, Yandex still has 52 percent of the search market on these very Android devices.
+In Russia, Android has over 70 percent of the Russian mobile market; yet, Yandex still has 52 percent of the search market on these very Android devices.

-5) Yandex’s algorithm might be able to better account for spam.
 The Russian online market is notorious for outright link spam methods.
 There are countless “ad” agencies that exist just to sell links for the purpose of increasing search rankings.
 As a result, Yandex announced they will not use links in their algorithms on commercial queries conducted in specific areas of the country.
 Instead, Yandex will solely use user experience and keyword ranking metrics.
-This effort by Yandex is still early, but it may allow Yandex to generate better quality results than Google which undoubtedly filters spam links, but is most likely still giving credit to low quality links.
+This effort by Yandex is still early, but it may allow Yandex to generate better quality results than Google.
+The latter undoubtedly filters spam links, but is most likely still giving credit to low quality links.

 In summary, while Yandex saw its market share rise over the last few years as its competitors Rambler and Mail.ru stumbled, Google’s market share of Russian search actually dropped slightly.
 Yandex is likely to continue to grow at the expense of Google due to market realities that just don’t exist outside of Russia.